Bramstorp/SpaceX_Launch/README.md

 ### Installation

 1. Ensure you have Deno installed: https://deno.land/
-2. In the terminal, run: `deno run -allow-net -allow-read mod.ts`
-3. Ensure you have node installed for npm: https://nodejs.org/en/ or yarn: https://yarnpkg.com/
+2. Ensure you have node installed for npm: https://nodejs.org/ or yarn: https://yarnpkg.com/

 ### Backend API